forklady42/forklady42.github.com/_posts/2012-09-16-2012-computer-programming-grandma.md

 title: My Computer Programming Grandma
 published: true
 comments: true
 excerpt: "So you're going to do computer programming.
 Hmm.
 I guess I programmed computers when I worked at IBM."

-    Yes, Nana, you did.
 ---

 "So you're going to do computer programming.
 Hmm.
 I guess